bsidescapetown/bsidescapetown.github.io/_pages/bsides-conf/2023-sponsorship.md

 * Badge Sponsor (1)

 ## Contact us
-For more information and our official sponsorship pack please contact us at sponsors@bsidescapetown.co.za / organisers@bsidescapetown.cp./za
+For more information and our official sponsorship pack please contact us at sponsors@bsidescapetown.co.za / organisers@bsidescapetown.co.za